Curbside Collection for Recyclables

 TRASH & RECYCLING IN THE SAME TRUCK!: Wondering why you are seeing the same truck pick up both your trash & recycling?
 The truck is designed that way!
 We have been receiving several inquiries into why the same truck is picking up both your carts at the same time.
 Rest assured the City IS STILL recycling, and we definitely still want you to separate your recycling from the trash.
 Pine Tree waste has updated their fleet to include a Dual Compartment Truck.
 Dual compartment trash and recycling not only reduce the amount of fuel and energy used, but also lower the truck trips and reduce wear and tear on our streets!
 The body of the truck is split down the middle into 2 compartments.
 One on the left for recycling and one on the right for trash.
 The Automated arm picks up your cart and empties the contents into a center console of the truck, the driver then pushes a button in the cab to indicate trash or recycling, and the tray is pushed to the correct side.

 How does recycling save us money?

-Every pound we recycle is one less pound we bury or burn.
+Every pound we recycle is one less pound we pay a tonnage fee to burn.
 Recycling means less mining, smelting, milling, less energy used in production.
 It means cleaner water and cleaner air because less pollution is created during manufacture.

-If you have any questions about single-sort recycling please feel free to contact me at the Public Works Office at 284-6641 or by email at email@example.com.
+If you have any questions about single-sort recycling or composting, please feel free to contact Amy Oliver at the Public Works Office at 284-6641 or by email at email@example.com.